BibleTools

 Few of us know much about Nehemiah or the times he lived in.
 Our mental picture of him is that he was austere, harsh, and perhaps even pharisaical.
 From what the Bible presents of him, he was undoubtedly serious about his responsibilities, brave, and circumspect, and he loved and feared God.
 His character displays a lofty nobleness.
 Regardless of our estimation, God thinks highly of him, and his life was so remarkable He included a few vignettes of it in His Word for our instruction.

-When the Persian king appointed him governor of the Jewish exiles who had returned to Palestine from Babylon, Nehemiah discovered that the governors before him were in the habit of "squeezing" the people for their own gain.
+When the Persian king appointed him governor of the Jewish exiles who had returned to the land of Judea from Babylon, Nehemiah discovered that the governors before him were in the habit of "squeezing" the people for their own gain.
 Nobody would have wondered if Nehemiah had done the same.
 Is that not the way people in government operate?
 Everybody does it!
 The people would have simply shrugged their shoulders, fully expecting it as the way things are done.
 It was the custom.
 Nehemiah's standard, however, was exceedingly higher: His hands must be absolutely clean.

 Why did he do it?
 He feared God!
 Nehemiah's way of living reached down into the nitty-gritty of everyday life and may have involved considerable sacrifice.
 He would not operate the way the world does.
 Certainly, the laborer is worthy of his hire, but sometimes sacrifices must be made, and Nehemiah determined this was one of them.
 He would not conform to what everyone else did.
 Several other vignettes from the same book confirm this was not a one-time occurrence.
 Unless we are willing to say, "No," to what everybody else is doing, and do it often, our Christian life will be static from its outset.